 From 2011 Matyas started to work as a private piano tutor and since then he has become a popular piano teacher in the Colchester area.
 Also, in 2011 he became the accompanist of the Ipswich Gilbert and Sullivan Society.
 He worked with them until December 2016.
 In January 2017 he started to work as musical director for Theatricool Performing Arts School based in Colchester.

 Matyas also works as a session musician for Monitor Music Agency performing with various bands, and solo, all around the UK.

-Currently he is working on his first album of modern classical piano compositions, which will be titled 'patterns' and released in Summer 2018.
+Currently he is working on his first album of modern classical piano compositions, which will be titled 'Patterns' and released in September this year.